bel-commons/bel-commons/README.rst

 Hardware
 ~~~~~~~~
-At least 2GB RAM for PyBEL's parser
+At least 2GB RAM for the PyBEL compiler

 Installation
 ------------